This is our review of the best RAM modules for Ryzen 5 5600X.

 Design

-This is some of the nicest looking RAM you can put in your computer.
-The heat spreaders are a nice matte black design that will fit in with any build.
+The heat spreaders have a nice matte black design and will fit in with any mainstream build.

 The heat spreaders are not super tall but are beefy enough to give them a substantial look and feel.